hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/date-and-time/timevalue.rst

 TIMEVALUE returns the internal time number from a text enclosed by quotes and which may show a possible time entry format.

-The internal number indicated as a decimal is the result of the hypernumbers system date.
+The internal number indicated as a decimal is the result of the vixo system date.

 If the text string also includes a year, month, or day, TIMEVALUE only returns the fractional part of the conversion.